User Tools

 + * 24673 targets already doesn't want to load :(

--==== Define the drilling sequence ==== +=== URRealtimeFeedback plugin for Robots ===
+-==== Define the drilling sequence ====

--This is the sequence to drill single holeWhen running the programit will be repeated for every hole+This is a grasshopper file with some builtin scripts that allows to receive the current pose of the robot arm.
+-This is the sequence to drill a single hole.
+When running the program, it will be repeated for every hole.

--We will only be defining heights, since the X-Y location will be taken from the grid locations later.+
+-We will only be defining heights, since the X-Y location will be taken from the grid locations later.

 + * [[https://github.com/robin-gdwl/GH_Robots_URRealtimeFeedback|Github plugin page]]